AndersDeath/diary2/000-current.md

 Usually I don't do notes in the morning.
 Today is an exception. the thing is that I gonna to mountains without laptop.
 I consciously leave this thing at home.
 I will live without it for three days.
 Today, Wednesday and Thursday I will be offline mostly.
 It's some new experience for me.
 Why I write this notes?
 Because I don't thing that I could do it in the evening.
 Probably yes, but I am not sure.
 In one hour I need to take a car and then come back home and bring Ksusha.

-So, I changed time in order
+So, I changed time in order to same consistent datetimes in my diary.